Skip to main content

 What gets collected

 Moderne produces a single, uniform trace schema regardless of where the command ran.
 Each completed command writes one row to a trace.csv.
 Rows include only command metadata: repository identifiers, timings, tool versions, outcomes, and the user's git email.
-No source code, no recipe output, no secrets, and no LST contents are emitted.
+No source code, no recipe output, and no LST contents are emitted.

 There are two sources that produce this telemetry: